CrowdStrike/falcon-operator/docs/deployment/openshift/resources/node/README.md

 |	falcon.tags                         | (optional)  Sensor grouping tags are optional, user-defined identifiers that can used to group and filter hosts.
 Allowed characters: all alphanumerics, '/', '-', and '_'. |
 |	falcon.trace                        | (optional)  Set sensor trace level.                                                                                                                                        |

+> [!IMPORTANT]
-All arguments are optional, but successful deployment requires either falcon_id and falcon_secret **or** cid and image.
+> All arguments are optional, but successful deployment requires either **client_id and falcon_secret or the Falcon cid and image**.
 When deploying using the CrowdStrike Falcon API, the container image and CID will be fetched from CrowdStrike Falcon API.
 While in the latter case, the CID and image location is explicitly specified by the user.

 ### Auto Proxy Configuration